Corporate Responsibility Highlights

 We are committed to safely and responsibly producing oil and natural gas.

-Chesapeake's robust air program has regulatory compliance at its foundation ― a minimum standard for our operations.
-We utilize a compliance management system (CMS) that alerts employees when modifications or changes in operating parameters cause emissions to approach a limit.
-Should an alert be triggered, equipment updates or modifications may be necessary to prevent an emissions event.
-The CMS also allows for task tracking, report generation and emissions calculations for compliance with state and federal requirements.
+Chesapeake's robust air program has regulatory compliance at its foundation — a minimum standard for our operations.
+We utilize a compliance management system that allows for task tracking, report generation and emissions calculations for compliance with state and federal requirements.

 Beyond our management system, our lease operators conduct onsite monitoring for air emissions.
-Using an application on their smartphones, they perform air quality observation reviews and file real-time reports which are routed to a supervisor and an Environmental, Health and Safety (EHS) representative, and action is taken when necessary.
+Using an application on their smartphones, they perform air quality observation reviews and file real-time reports which are routed to a supervisor and an Environmental, Health, Safety and Regulatory (EHSR) representative, and action is taken when necessary.

 In addition to monitoring, regular maintenance can reduce emissions events.
 We initiate and manage our maintenance activities through an enterprise-wide software application called the Enterprise Asset Maintenance program.
 This program allows for the centralized management of equipment and asset data and offers a standardized work order system for operational and maintenance activities.
 This calibration across our operating areas enables increased visibility and accountability for maintenance activities and provides data that can be used for trend analysis.

 Chesapeake analyzes maintenance data to identify preventative improvements to our sites.
-For example, we found that gasket failures can cause leaks due to cracking and warping if the appropriate material is not used.
-In response, we created and distributed a best management practice bulletin to inform our Operations, Engineering and Supply Chain teams on the benefits of installing the appropriate gasket material, which reduces the risk of future leaks and equipment failure.
+For example, we found that over time gasket failures can cause leaks due to the cracking and warping of the standard gasket material.
+In response, Chesapeake formed an interdisciplinary team to research and test gasket materials in our operations.
+This group recommended the most appropriate gasket material to reduce future leaks and equipment failure.
+Based on these findings, we created and distributed a best management practice bulletin to inform our Operations, Engineering and Supply Chain teams on the benefits of installing the recommended gasket material.

 For example, in the Eagle Ford, Chesapeake designed and implemented central production facilities, or CPFs, which use a pipeline gathering system to bring the production of multiple pads into a single facility.
 Not only do CPFs reduce surface and air impact, but they increase equipment reliability and product stream volumes enabling additional natural gas to be captured and sold.